First time at Bear Valley? No worries!

 - Change of Clothes

-If you choose to come on a Peak Day, weekend, or holiday be prepared to park at our upper lots.
+If you choose to come on a Peak Day, weekend, or holiday be prepared to park in our upper lots.
 Shuttle services are available for upper lots.
 Preferred parking close to the Lodge is also available for a fee (at this time cash only).
 PEAKS pass holders park for free in our preferred lots.

 Once you get to the lodge, you will need to figure out a few things before you hit the slopes.
 Will you need a lesson?
 Will you need to rent equipment?
 Do you need to purchase a lift ticket?

 If you need a lesson, you can check the lesson’s office for availability.
 You will need to determine which type of lesson you would like, such as a private versus. a group lesson.
 It is highly recommended that you book children’s lessons in advance as they fill up quickly!
 All information about lessons can be found on our lessons page.